‘Bold And The Beautiful’ Recap For Wednesday: Liam Cries After Seeing Thomas Supposedly Kiss Hope

 — Bold & The Beautiful (@BandB_CBS) November 25, 2020

 At the apartment, Thomas realized that he was kissing a dummy.
 He was devastated as he tried to process what had happened.
-He called the mannequin evil while it urged him to go and kiss the real Hope, before telling the designer that he was imagining things.
+He called the mannequin evil while it urged him to go and kiss the real Hope before telling the designer that he was imagining things.

-“I’m imagining things.
-I’m talking to a mannequin!”
-Thomas cried.
 Just then, Finn knocked on the door.
 The designer suddenly calmed down and put the doll away.
 He let Finn into his place and told him that it was a bad time.
 The doctor felt that he had good reason to be concerned about him.

 That’s not good… #BoldandBeautiful pic.twitter.com/9gR5tgAhPR